 The veterinarians and staff are committed to the best health care possible for your pet.
-Together, our general-practice doctors have a combined 90 years of experience!
 We feel that preventative medicine is the backbone to keeping your family member free from disease and that early detection is the key to managing long-term illness.
 Our goal is to keep your pet happy and healthy for as long as possible.

 We have the knowledge and expertise to take your pet from being a puppy or kitten to adulthood and geriatrics.
 We provide all routine general-practice services, including vaccinations and spay/neuter surgeries.

 Our technical staff is second to none.
-We have a predominantly registered technical staff at our disposal to provide nursing care and necessary treatments 24/7.
+We have highly experienced technical staff at our disposal to provide nursing care and necessary treatments 24/7.
 The veterinarians and staff at VCA Vet Care welcome the opportunity to show you our hospital and the services we can provide.
-We look forward to forming long-term relationships with each and every one of our clients who enters our door.
-We strive to provide the best service and care and welcome your input on to how we can do better!
+We look forward to forming long-term relationships with each and every one of our clients.

 Heartworm disease, unfortunately, is increasing in frequency due to the many people moving in from other areas of the country.
 The American Heartworm Society recommends that all dogs and cats be on a monthly heartworm preventative regardless of which state you live in.
 Annual testing is strongly recommended prior to beginning a heartworm preventative protocol.
 Ask us about the products we recommend to protect your dog and cat from this fatal disease.